prometheus/proposals/proposals/0085-info-labels-endpoint.md

 * **Implementation Status:** Not implemented upstream ([WIP implementation PR](https://github.com/prometheus/prometheus/pull/17930)).

 * **Related Issues and PRs:**
   * [PROM-74 — V2 API for labels and values discovery](https://github.com/prometheus/proposals/pull/74).
 This proposal builds on PROM-74's NDJSON model, feature gate, search behavior, and storage interfaces.
-The request bounds below follow the current search implementation and are authoritative where PROM-74's original text differs.
+The request defaults and bounds below follow the current search implementation and are authoritative where PROM-74's original text differs.
   * [PROM-37 — Simplify joins with info metrics in PromQL](./0037-native-support-for-info-metrics-metadata.md).
 Introduces the `info()` PromQL function supported by this autocomplete API.
   * [Prometheus PR #19557 — fix `info()` with mixed identifying-label presence](https://github.com/prometheus/prometheus/pull/19557).
 Independent correctness fix for the existing experimental evaluator; it is not part of this proposal.
   * [Grafana Prometheus datasource PR #244](https://github.com/grafana/grafana-prometheus-datasource/pull/244).
 Independent client PoC and source of the client-integration feedback incorporated here.